 Careers and Graduate Futures Service

 The University's award winning Careers Advisory Service provides one of the most extensive and comprehensive careers education and professional development programmes of any higher education institution in the UK.
 The Careers Advisory Service can also help you to find part-time work and vacation employment.

 For more information, please visit the Careers Service web pages.

 Support for widening participation

-Heriot-Watt University is committed to widening participation in higher education and offering the opportunity for university study to students from a diverse range of backgrounds who have the potential to succeed.
-We particularly welcome applications from the following groups and seek to support them in their studies:
+Heriot-Watt University is committed to widening participation in higher education and offering the opportunity for university study to students from a diverse range of backgrounds.
+You can find out more about who we support and what we can offer on our widening participation pages.

-- Students joining year 2 or 3 of a degree after completing an HNC or HND at a Scottish college.
+- Students joining year two or three of a degree after completing an HNC or HND at a Scottish college

 - Mature students who have completed a SWAP access course

-- Students who have formerly been looked after and accommodated in local authority care including foster care (see Support for care leavers).
+- Students who have formerly been looked after and accommodated in local authority care including foster care (see support for care experienced students)